l3af-project/l3afd/docs/api/README.md

 # Add API
-You can Refer to above documentation.
+The JSON is the same as for the Update API.
+Refer to above documentation.